Year 7 Admissions (2023 Entry) to Sir Thomas Rich's School

 Sir Thomas Rich’s operates its admission procedures in line with the LA’s co-ordinated arrangements.
 To apply for Sir Thomas Rich’s, you must first complete the Grammar Test Online Registration Form.

-Registration OPENS at noon in May 2022 (date to be confirmed)
+Registration OPENS at noon on 19 May 2022

 The Grammar Test Online Registration Form can be found on the home page of the school’s website (www.strschool.co.uk) - from the date registration opens.
 A paper copy of the form is also available from the school and must also be returned the same deadline.
 We would encourage parents to use the online form as an email reply will be sent to confirm the registration has been received.